Foreign trade of the Soviet Union: Structural reforms, 1986 to mid-1988

 Before Western businessmen could recover from the confusion and disruption caused by this series of reforms, a second series began in early 1988.
-Effective January 1, 1988, the Foreign Trade Bank (Vneshnii torgovii bank – Vneshtorgbank) was renamed the Foreign Economic Activity Bank (Vneshnii ekonomicheskii bank – Vneshekonombank).
+Effective January 1, 1988, the Foreign Trade Bank of the USSR (Vneshtorgbank) was renamed the Foreign Economic Activity Bank (Vneshekonombank).
 The name change did not signify a major change in the bank's duties but simply more accurately reflected the nature of its operations.
 Vneshtorgbank had branched out from the simple management of foreign trade transactions to provide currency, credit, and accounting services as well.
 In a change from its previous duties, Vneshekonombank was required to administer new procedures dealing with Soviet firms that had recently acquired direct foreign trade rights.

-Also on January 1, 1988, the New Enterprise Law went into effect, making enterprises economically accountable for their own business operations by 1989.
+Also on January 1, 1988, the New Enterprise Law went into effect, making enterprises economically accountable for their ow business operations by 1989.
 According to this law, the government had the power to disband unprofitable businesses, and each ministry and its subordinate enterprises gained the responsibility for their own foreign trade activities.
 In addition, Gosplan, Gossnab, and GKNT relinquished some of their rights to allocate money and goods.
 Finally, the Ministry of Foreign Trade lost control of 15 percent more of its foreign trade turnover when fourteen additional enterprises and four other ministries acquired direct foreign trade rights.

 Yet probably the most significant change in the foreign trade mechanism occurred on January 17, 1988, when Izvestiia announced the abolition of the Ministry of Foreign Trade and the GKES.
 The Ministry of Foreign Economic Relations, headed by Konstantin F. Katushev, former head of the GKES, assumed the duties of the two agencies.
 "Thus, the state monopoly on foreign trade and its state-wide aspects remains centralized," reported the Soviet foreign trade monthly Vneshniaia torgovlia (Foreign Trade), "while operational functions are continually being shifted to the business level."
 In March 1988, the journal reported that approximately 20 percent of foreign trade turnover was handled by the eighty-one firms that had been granted the right to deal directly with foreigners.

 Other reforms followed in April 1988, when the Central Committee and the Council of Ministers agreed on a new charter for the Chamber of Commerce and Industry.
 In general, the chamber monitored foreign trade conducted outside the new Ministry of Foreign Economic Relations.
 In addition, the chamber assisted Soviet production enterprises in locating Western partners and learning foreign trade practices.